Welcome to The RESIST Project

 Stef Boulila

 Dr Anna Carastathis is a political theorist and co-director of the Feminist Autonomous Centre for research.
 She is the author of Intersectionality: Origins, Contestations, Horizons and co-author of Reproducing Refugees: Photographia of a Crisis.
-She will coordinate the case study on Greece and lead on collaborations (stage 3).
+She will coordinate the case study on Greece and lead on Stage 3: Collaboration.

 Anna Carastathis